Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ## Specifications for Mission: Develop AI Emotional Representation Guidelines

-## Overview
+### Objective
-This document outlines a structured framework for emotional representation in AI-generated music, focusing on:
+Create a structured framework outlining emotional representation in AI-generated music, focusing on:
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**